-Mowbray Public School has a thriving music program comprising of two band ensembles: Training Band and Concert Band.
+Mowbray Public School has a thriving Band program comprising of three Mowbray Band ensembles: Training Band, Concert Band and Performance Band.
 The band programs are run by an active parent committee and have strong community and school support.

 Playing in a musical ensemble can contribute to a student’s development of team and community spirit, self-esteem, social interaction, self-discipline and leadership.
-Through Mowbray’s music program, we aim to foster an interest in and enjoyment of music.
-For many of our ex-students, this early musical grounding has provided a foundation for their continued musical education and participation in ensembles through secondary school.
+Through Mowbray Band’s music program, we aim to foster an interest in and enjoyment of music.
+For many of our former-students, this early musical grounding has provided a foundation for their continued musical education and participation in ensembles throughout secondary school.

 Training Band is a beginner ensemble for woodwind and brass and percussion students from Years 3 and 4 who are in their first year of learning.
 It is designed to introduce the children to ensemble playing as early as possible so that they can develop the skills needed to play in the senior Concert Band.
-The band is made up of flutes, clarinets, saxophones, french horn, trumpets, trombones, euphonium, bass guitar and percussion.
-The band is conducted by Mr Darcy Shevlin, and there are around 40 students who rehearse together every Friday morning.
+The band is made up of flutes, clarinets, saxophones, trumpets, trombones, euphonium, bass guitar and percussion.
+The band is conducted by Mr Cameron Harker, and there are around 30 students who rehearse together every Thursday morning.

 The concert band consists of children in Years 4-6 who have been playing for one year or more on their chosen instrument.
 Children progress to the Concert Band after having had a year of tuition and weekly rehearsals in the Training Band.
 The band has a number of performance opportunities each year including The North Shore Band Festival, various Community events, School Assemblies, Music Nights and the Mowbray Performing Arts Night.
-The band rehearses every Thursday morning before school and consistent attendance and aptitude is expected.
-The band’s conductor, Mr Gavin Staines, aims to provide an interactive learning environment where children are able to grow in both the understanding and application of musical concepts.
-The band program is held in high regard among students, parents and teachers.
+The band rehearses every Wednesday afternoon and consistent attendance and aptitude is expected.
+The band’s conductor, Mr Cameron Harker, aims to provide an interactive learning environment where children are able to grow in both the understanding and application of musical concepts.

-- Weekend of Music (WOM) (was Music Camp) is an annual, intensive weekend event of tutorials and rehearsals for Band and Strings students.
+- Weekend of Music (WOM) – is an annual, intensive weekend event of tutorials and rehearsals for Band and Strings students.
 It also includes some fun activities for the kids and a concert for families and friends, at the end!
 There is no overnight stay involved.
-(July)
+(June)

-- A Music Tour is held every three years for senior members of the Band and Strings ensembles.
+- A Music Tour – is held every three years for senior members of the Band and Strings ensembles.
 This ensures all music students participate in a three day tour of an area in Australia.
-In the past, some locations have included Dubbo, Port Macquarie and Bathurst/Orange.
+In the past, some locations have included Maroochydore, Dubbo, Port Macquarie, Bathurst/Orange and Tumut.
 It is a fun few days of performing at various school locations and music conservatoriums, sharing the love of music with others and giving students the opportunity to perform live.
 (October)

 An opportunity to try out different band musical instruments is held late in Term 4 each year.
-Information is sent out about a ‘Blow Test’ in the school Newsletter with an invitation to join a Band.
+Information is sent out about a ‘Meet the Band’ session in the school Newsletter with an invitation to join a Band.
 You can also contact us.

 - Tutor Coordinator